Research Triangle Park

 Antitrust & Trade Regulation

-Advised a leading Polish cement producer in the biggest cartel case in antitrust law in Poland.
+Advised a leading Polish cement producer in the biggest cartel case in antitrust law in Poland (over $100 MLN in fines).

-Advised a major bicycle and sports equipment distributor in Poland in antimonopoly proceedings alleging price-fixing.
+Advised a winter sports equipment distributor in antimonopoly proceedings alleging price-fixing.

 Advised a leading investor in renewable energy in litigation against a major electricity grid operator in Poland regarding abuse of dominant position by imposing burdensome contractual conditions and preventing competition on the relevant market.